Sonic-Amiga/org.openhab.binding.devireg/README.md

 this is part of the original service.
 OpenHAB takes no part in this process.
 2. If there's no "at home" time configured in the schedule for the given day, OVERRIDE mode does not work and immediately falls back to SCHEDULE.
 This is a bug in thermostat's firmware, OpenHAB does not affect this.
+3. Communication with thermostats is possible only via the cloud infrastructure.
+Therefore a working Internet connection is required for the binding to operate, even if the OpenHAB installation resides on the same network with thermostats.
+This is a restriction of thermostat's firmware and cannot be fixed.